 Employees and former employees shall, upon request, have the right to inspect all contents of their complete personnel and medical file(s) kept within the District, as well as employment references originating in the Evergreen Public Schools that are sent from the District, in accordance with Washington law.
 Confidential credentials shall not be open to inspection and shall be kept in a separate pocket of the personnel file.
 No other personnel or medical file shall be kept anywhere in the District, provided that any file for student due process hearings and any file for the disposition of grievances shall be maintained separately from the employee's personnel file.
 The principal or supervisor, however, may maintain a "working" file for use in the formation of evaluation reports, in accordance with Article III, Section F, 5.
 Any contents of the working file not transferred to the official personnel file at the end of the school year, (except observation reports, see Article III, Section F, 5, shall be given to the employee.
-All disposition of grievances shall be reviewed in a private place provided in the District Human Resources Office.
+All disposition of grievances shall be destroyed one year after the date the decision was rendered.
+The employee personnel file shall be reviewed in a private place provided in the District Human Resources Office.
 Anyone, at the employee's or human resources administrator's request, may be present at this review.